-- Adding a disk drive to a system to increase storage capacity: See the section "Adding a Hot-Pluggable Disk Drive. - Replacing a faulty disk drive while the system is running: See the section "Replacing a Faulty Hot-Pluggable Disk Drive.
+- Adding a disk drive to a system to increase storage capacity: See "Adding a Hot-Pluggable Disk Drive" on page 16. - Replacing a faulty disk drive while the system is running.
+See "Replacing a Faulty Hot-Pluggable Disk Drive" on page 20.
 When you intend to replace a faulty drive, prepare replacement disks ahead of time to simplify replacement later.
-Each replacement disk should be formatted, labeled, and partitioned the same as the disks to be replaced, and have file systems or other application-specific preparation performed. - Removing a drive from a system that no longer needs it: See the section "Removing a Hot-Pluggable Disk Drive.
+Each replacement disk should be formatted, labeled, and partitioned the same as the disks to be replaced, and have file systems or other application specific preparation performed. - Removing a drive from a system that no longer needs it: See "Removing a Hot-Pluggable Disk Drive" on page 29.